eslint/eslint/docs/src/rules/no-constant-binary-expression.md

 // the `?? c` has no effect.
 ```

-Additionally, we detect comparisons to newly constructed objects/arrays/functions/etc. In JavaScript, where objects are compared by reference, a newly constructed object can _never_ `===` any other value.
+Additionally, this rule detects comparisons to newly constructed objects/arrays/functions/etc. In JavaScript, where objects are compared by reference, a newly constructed object can _never_ `===` any other value.
 This can be surprising for programmers coming from languages where objects are compared by value.

 ```js
 // Programmers coming from a language where objects are compared by value might expect this to work: